rawsashimi1604/sushi-gateway/README.md

   - [ ] Http log
 - [x] Finish up plugins
 - [x] Add "enabled" field to plugins (common middleware for all plugins)
-- [ ] Add validation schema for each plugin, that is validated at config file load time
+- [ ] Add validation schema for each plugin, that is validated at config file load time (good to have)
   - [ ] General architecture
   - [ ] Acl
   - [ ] Basic auth